 Treatment of Wilms Tumor

 Because of the relative rarity of Wilms tumor, all patients with this tumor should be considered for entry into a clinical trial.
 Treatment planning by a multidisciplinary team of cancer specialists (pediatric surgeon and/or pediatric urologist, pediatric radiation oncologist, and pediatric oncologist) who have experience treating children with Wilms tumor is necessary to determine and implement optimal treatment.

-Most randomized clinical studies for treatment of children with Wilms tumor have been conducted by two large clinical groups (COG Renal Tumor Committee [COG RTC] and SIOP).
+Most randomized clinical studies for treatment of children with Wilms tumor have been conducted by two large clinical groups (COG RTC and SIOP).
 Differences between the two groups affect staging and classification.
-There are two standard approaches to Wilms tumor treatment: the COG RTC uses immediate surgery and the SIOP uses preoperative chemotherapy as the first step in treatment.
+There are two standard approaches to Wilms tumor treatment: the COG RTC uses immediate surgery for all unilateral tumors and the SIOP uses preoperative chemotherapy as the first step in treatment.
 Both groups use postoperative chemotherapy, except for selected cases who do not receive chemotherapy, and in advanced stages, radiation therapy is used in a risk-adapted approach.